A new approach to bipartite stable matching optimization: Posets and stable matchings

 \subsubsection{Weighted Dilworth}

 Let $P=(S,\preceq )$ be a poset.
 It is well-known (and follows from Dilworth's theorem) that the graph defined by $P$ (in which $uv$ is an edge if $u$ and $v$ are comparable) is perfect.
-The first part of the next proposition follows follows from Theorem 5 of the paper \cite{Lovasz72} while the second part is a consequence of Theorem 4 of the paper \cite{CFS} of Cook, Fonlupt, and Schrijver.
+The first part of the next proposition follows from Theorem 5 of the classic paper of Lovász \cite{Lovasz72}, while the second part is a consequence of Theorem 4 of the paper \cite{CFS} of Cook, Fonlupt, and Schrijver (stating that in a perfect graph $G=(V,E)$ endowed with a non-negative integer-valued weight-function $w$ on $V$, there exists a smallest system of cliques covering $w$ in which the number of distinct cliques is at most $|V|$).

 \Proposition The polytope of antichains of a poset $P=(S,\preceq )$ is described by the following linear system.
-Moreover, this system is TDI and admits the integer Caratheodory property. \eP
+Moreover, this system is TDI, and the dual has the integer Caratheodory property in the following sense: for any non-negative integer-valued weight function $w$, an optimal integer dual solution exists whose support consists of linearly independent chains. \FBOX \eP

 We say that a family $\cal C$ of chains {\bf covers} a non-negative weight-function $w: S\rightarrow {\bf Z} _+$ if every element $s\in S$ occurs in at least $w(s)$ members of $\cal C$.
 The following theorem is a direct consequence of Proposition \ref{CFS}, where Part {\bf (A)} is nothing but the weighted extension of Dilworth's theorem (see, for example, Theorem 14.3 in \cite{Schrijverbook}).